 - (4) Valid Agronomic Basis to Support the Inconsistent Approved APH yield.
-If an approved APH yield is identified as inconsistent and the insured acreage limitation is met, the approved APH yield must be reduced unless the AIP determines there is a valid basis to support the approved APH yield.
-To determine whether a valid agronomic basis supports an inconsistent yield, AIPs must further review situations meeting the criteria triggering yield reductions. - (a) A valid agronomic basis to support the inconsistent approved APH yield may be determined if: - The AIP determines that the reported actual yields for small amounts of acreage were not artificially high; - a Production methods and productivity of the small amounts of acreage with high yields are comparable to that of the rest of the acreage insured on the unit/APH database; and - b The high yields do not appear to be the result of shifting production from another unit/APH database, and - The increase in the acreage was due to a reasonable expansion of the farming operation. - (b) A valid agronomic basis to support the inconsistent approved APH yield does not include factors such as intensely farmed acreage and acreage being moved from one APH database to another APH database. - (c) AIPs may request supporting information and records in addition to the insureds production report and APH databases upon which to base their decision on whether a valid agronomic basis exists to support the inconsistent approved APH yield.
-Additional production evidence and information would include, but is not limited to the following: - 1 Production evidence of acreage and production; - 2 Documentation of why such acreage and yield patterns occurred; - The production method that was carried out on small amounts of acreage with high yields; and - 4 Soil survey maps if differences in soil productivity within the unit are a concern should be requested. - (d) AIPs must maintain the documentation used to justify their decision and if requested, provide a copy to RMA.
-Once the AIP has determined that the reported actual yields are not artificially high, additional supporting information obtained from the insured is not required.
+If an approved APH yield is identified as inconsistent and the insured acreage limitation is met, the approved APH yield must be reduced unless the AIP determines there is a valid agronomic basis to support the approved APH yield.
+To determine whether a valid agronomic basis supports an inconsistent yield, AIPs must further review situations meeting the criteria triggering yield reductions. - (a) A valid agronomic basis to support the inconsistent approved APH yield may be determined if each of the following three criteria is met: - The AIP determines that the reported production for the small amounts of acreage is comparable to the reported production of the rest of the acreage insured on the unit/APH database for the current or prior crop years; - The high yields do not appear to be the result of shifting production from another unit/APH database, and - The acreage limitation was met due to a reasonable expansion of the farming operation, a change in the insured's unit structure (e.g., an insured switches from OUs to an EU causing acreage within an OU APH database to exceed the less than 10 percent acreage limitation based on the acreage contained within the EU), crop rotation, or other situation that inappropriately triggers an inconsistent yield. - (b) A valid agronomic basis to support the inconsistent approved APH yield does not include factors such as intensely farmed acreage and acreage being moved from one APH database to another APH database. - (c) If an AIP determines that a valid agronomic basis exists to support the inconsistent approved APH yield under (a) above, the AIP is not required to request additional documentation from the insured. - (d) If AIPs are unable to determine if a valid agronomic basis exists under (a) above, AIPs may request supporting information and records in addition to the insureds production report and APH databases upon which to base their decision on whether a valid agronomic basis exists to support the inconsistent approved APH yield.
+If such documentation is requested and supplied by the insured, AIPs must maintain the documentation used to justify their decision and, if requested, provide a copy to RMA.
+Additional production evidence and information would include, but is not limited to the following: - 1 Production evidence of acreage and production; - 2 Documentation of why such acreage and yield patterns occurred; - The production method that was carried out on small amounts of acreage with high yields; and

+4 Soil survey maps if differences in soil productivity within the unit are a concern should be requested.